An anonymous supporter has pledged to match all new donations till we reach our target.

-Places of Welcome bring people together, overcome loneliness, and build a sense of community.
+Places of Welcome bring people together, reduce social exclusion, overcome loneliness, and build a sense of community.
 They are local venues where, on a regular basis, people can find company, and be valued for who they are.
 The guiding principles of all Places of Welcome are expressed in 5 Ps.
 These are:

 - Place: An accessible and hospitable building, open at the same time every week.

 - People: Open to everyone regardless of their circumstances or situation, and staffed by volunteers.